GabeScott/standard-works-vault/General Conference/1971 April - Love of the Right.md

 I bear witness to you this day that a love for that which is right will bring us our Heavenly Father’s strength and protection.
 In his paths we will find security.
 My prayer is that we will have the desire in our hearts to earnestly seek the pathways of safety from evils such as drugs by honestly keeping all of his commandments.

-As we unitedly work to help our youth in combatting and avoiding all of the temptations of the day, may we be reminded, “... let every man be swift to hear, slow to speak, slow to wrath: For the wrath of man worketh not the righteousness of God.”
-(James 1:19–20.)
+As we unitedly work to help our youth in combatting and avoiding all of the temptations of the day, may we be reminded, “… let every man be swift to hear, slow to speak, slow to wrath: For the wrath of man worketh not the righteousness of God.” ([[James 1.19|James 1:19–20]][[James 1.20|]].)
 I pray for our Heavenly Father to help us teach and love that which is right, in the name of Jesus Christ.
 Amen.